arcus/Arcus_Labs_Orientation/new_data_contribution.md

 **Estimated time to completion**: @estimated_time

 **Pre-requisites**: It's helpful to have reviewed the Arcus website at https://arcus.chop.edu (available only on the CHOP network), to understand Arcus overall goals.
+MAKE HYPER LINK

 **Learning Objectives**: